 As for me, I am a coward when it comes to executing money making ideas.
 This is not my money.
 The saving funds belong to my wife and my son too.
 Therefore, I never allow myself to swallow more than I can chew.
 Well, you might have a different opinion but I am just speaking from my own experience when dealing with my former employers’ budget.
 Even then, I was cautious even though those aren’t my own cold hard cash.
-If you thrive on adrenaline rush, then you might go ahead to borrow as much as you can for your new venture.
+If you thrive on an adrenaline rush, then you might go ahead to borrow as much as you can for your new venture.

 Peace of mind

 The fact remains that if you just put in a small percentage of your savings, you will save lots of sleepless nights.
-Even if you fall into a scam, make sure you don’t put yourself in a spot that makes it impossible to make a come back.
+Even if you fall into a scam, make sure you don’t put yourself in a spot that makes it impossible to make a comeback.
 Prepare provisions for failure.

 Better Chance Of Success

 Making money is a marathon.
-Many made the mistake thinking that starting a business is a 100 meter sprint.
+Many made the mistake thinking that starting a business is a 100-meter sprint.
 They want to scale fast.

 For example, it is a norm to use leverage or margin trading in futures speculation.
-For instance, you can put in a capital of $ 1000 to trade as much as a 100 times the market value of your investment.
+For instance, you can put in the capital of $ 1000 to trade as much as 100 times the market value of your investment.
 When fortune smiles at you, your capital grow a thousand fold with each pip that goes with your bet.
 However, if the wave moves against your bet, just remember, each opposing point will cost you to lose at a hundred times of your invested fund.
-Talking about adrenaline rush!
+Talking about an adrenaline rush!
 Some call this mental orgasm.

-In similar stance, if you find an opportunity to start an online business, focus on that one online “shop” with all your attention.
+In a similar stance, if you find an opportunity to start an online business, focus on that one online “shop” with all your attention.
 Resist the temptation to grow too fast via borrowed funds.
 There is a time for setting up, a time for marketing, a time for understanding the market, a time of training and nurturing and a time for growth.
 Start the next branch only when the first model succeeds by generating enough cash to take care of itself.
 Even then, you should tread with care before going for the next commitment.